-After a successful pilot project in collaboration with social enterprise Access Technology Scotland CIC in Port Glasgow, Kidron Project are pleased to be able to provide our Digital Connect drop-in sessions on a weekly basis to anyone needing help with using their digital device to carry out everyday tasks such as courses, content creation, connecting with family and friends or accessing online services.
+Kidron Project provide our Digital Connect support sessions in collaboration with social enterprise Access Technology Scotland in Port Glasgow.
+These run on a monthly basis for anyone needing help with using their digital device to carry out everyday tasks such as courses, content creation, connecting with family and friends or accessing online services.

 Thanks to our membership in the Online Centres Network we are also able to provide access to a simple self-paced learning portal Learn My Way which many participants enjoy using to continue building on their digital knowledge in between sessions.

 We can also provide free internet access or devices for anyone in Inverclyde struggling to maintain regular internet access due to insufficient funds or equipment.
-If you, or anyone you know, could benefit from digital support in this way please fill in this form or pop in to our next Digital Connect session to see if we can help.
+If you, or anyone you know, could benefit from digital support in this way please pop in to our next Digital Connect session to see if we can help.

 If you would like to help as a volunteer to support our Digital Connect learners with basic internet skills then please contact us or call us below.